-Search Engine Optimization (SEO) can help your church by extending your online reach, getting your message in front of more people online and help your church show up higher within search results.
-This article will go over what exactly church SEO is, and how you can start incorporating it for your church’s website.
+Search Engine Optimization (SEO) can help your church by extending your online reach, getting your message in front of more people online and help your church show up higher within search results, for things like church near me.
+This article will go over what exactly church SEO is, and how you can start incorporating it into your church’s website.

 We’ll cover the following church SEO information: